-The DNA 50 -50% Myth
+The DNA 50 -50% Exact Split Myth

 Does this mean that the genealogy DNA test is incorrect?
 No, the test is most likely correct but it could just mean that she has received some DNA from an ancestor that may go so far back that she doesn’t even know about them.
 It doesn’t mean that she is still not 100% Swedish.

-When two siblings, even fraternal twins, have different DNA results this is not due to a family secret that has been hidden in the closet or that it was the “milkman” after all.
+When two siblings, even fraternal twins, have different DNA results, this is not due to a family secret that has been hidden in the closet or that it was the “milkman,” after all.
 But instead, this is due to DNA reshufflings or genetic recombinations.

-Different DNA Tests and Different DNA Results
+Different DNA Tests May Show Different DNA Results

 To add to the confusion, someone may do a test with several genealogy DNA companies and find that the results they receive are all different.
 The reason for this is that the DNA companies will use a DNA chunk from the database of people that they have.

-This is because each genealogical DNA testing company will have its own reference panel and algorithms.
+This is because each genealogical DNA testing company will have its reference panel and algorithms.
 So you are likely to get different ethnicity results from each company according to which data they presently have.

 Furthermore, the genealogy DNA companies will tell you that their ethnicity tests are only suggestions.
 This means you should look at the test and use the tests as a guide only.
-You should do your own research to back up what the genealogy DNA tests are telling you.
+You should do your research to back up what the genealogy DNA tests are telling you.

-If you are adopted and are trying to find your biological parents we would suggest that you may try to take a few DNA tests to see if you can find any biological relatives.
+If you are adopted and are trying to find your biological parents, we would suggest that you may try to take a few DNA tests to see if you can find any biological relatives.
 This is because the data that the DNA companies have to match you with your relatives will only be the data that others have given to them through their taking a DNA genealogy test.

 So if you and your siblings all decide to take a DNA genealogy test and you find that you only share 50% of the same DNA, know that this is completely normal.
 Yes, you are still related.
-Yes, you still share the same family tree as it is completely normal for siblings to share 50% common genetic DNA.
+Yes, you still share the same family tree, as it is completely normal for siblings to share 50% common genetic DNA.

 What Are The Genealogy DNA Tests?

 We inherit our DNA from our parents and our ancestors.
-Genealogy genetic ancestry tests are very useful in finding out more about our ethnic heritage, health traits, and ancestors.
+Genealogy genetic ancestry tests are beneficial in finding out more about our ethnic heritage, health traits, and ancestors.
 Most tests given are for Y-DNA, mitochondrial DNA, and autosomal DNA.
 There are now 5 major DNA companies that are performing genealogical DNA testing.

 You can find out more by reading out blog Genealogy DNA Tests and Testing – Read This Before You Buy by clicking here.